-(4) Example (4).
-Employer N has a written policy that employees in a certain medical services-related position must be available for emergency calls due to the nature of the position that requires frequent emergency response.
+(4)Example (4).
+Employer N has a written policy that employees in a certain medical services-related position must be available for emergency calls due to the nature of the position that requires frequent emergency responses.
 Because these emergencies can and do occur during meal periods, N furnishes food and beverages to employees in this position without charge in a cafeteria on N's premises.
 N excludes food and beverage expenses from the employees' income as meals provided for the convenience of the employer excludable under section 119.
-Because these food and beverages are furnished for the employees, the exception in section 274(e)(4) and this paragraph (c)(2)(iii) does not apply, even if some socializing related to the food and beverages provided occurs.
-Thus, N may only deduct 50 percent of the expenses for food and beverages provided to employees in the cafeteria.
+Because these food and beverages are furnished for the employer's convenience, and therefore are not primarily for the benefit of the employees, the exception in section 274(e)(4) and this paragraph (c)(2)(iii) does not apply, even if some socializing related to the food and beverages provided occurs.
+Further, the exception in section 274(e)(2) and paragraph (c)(2)(i) of this section does not apply.
+Thus, unless another exception in section 274(n)(2)and paragraph (c)(2) of this section applies, N may deduct only 50 percent of the expenses for food and beverages provided to employees in the cafeteria under paragraph (a)(2) of this section.
+In addition, the limitations in section 274(k)(1) and paragraph (a)(1) of this section apply because none of the exceptions in section 274(k)(2) and paragraph (c)(2) of this section apply.

-(5) Example (5).
+(5)Example (5).
 Employer O invites an employee and a client to dinner at a restaurant.
 Because it is the birthday of the employee, O orders a special dessert in celebration.
 Because the meal is a business meal, and therefore not primarily for the benefit of the employee, the exception in section 274(e)(4) and this paragraph (c)(2)(iii) does not apply, even though an employee social activity in the form of a birthday celebration occurred during the meal.
-Thus, O may only deduct 50 percent of the meal expenses.
+Thus, unless another exception in section 274(n)(2) and paragraph (c)(2) of this section applies, O may deduct only 50 percent of the meal expense.
+In addition, the limitations in section 274(k)(1) and paragraph (a)(1) of this section apply because none of the exceptions in section 274(k)(2) and paragraph (c)(2) of this section apply.